ReutHarari/VisualaizationProject/README.md

 	* the run may take some time *

-	8. when finish runing download this file to your project directory (same directory as 'main' and 'hirarical' files) as a .csv file
+	8. when finish runing download this file to your project directory (same directory with 'main' and 'hirarical' files) as a .csv file

 Third step:
 Run main program: